eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     stronger security measures to combat phishing and relay attacks.

-- **Relying Party Authentication**: Before sharing attributes, the Wallet Instance must verify the Relying Party, and conversely, the Relying Party might authenticate the Wallet Instance.
+- **Relying Party Authentication**: Before sharing attributes, the Wallet Unit must authenticate the Relying Party, and conversely, the Relying Party might authenticate the Wallet Unit.
 This can involve dynamic or static exchange of keys and metadata.
-Since the web browser or mobile app mediates communication between the Relying Party and Wallet Instance in the Remote Same-Device flow, it\'s crucial to define how this interaction works.
+Since the web browser or mobile app mediates communication between the Relying Party and Wallet Unit in the Remote Same-Device flow, it's crucial to define how this interaction works.

-- **Wallet Selection and Invocation**: In scenarios where users have multiple Wallet Solutions, the process of selecting and activating the appropriate Wallet Instance is critical for a seamless experience.
-Clear application interface between the Wallet Instance and the browser/app are also essential.
+- **Wallet Selection and Invocation**: In scenarios where users have multiple Wallet Solutions, the process of selecting and activating the appropriate Wallet Unit is critical for a seamless experience.
+Clear application interface between the Wallet Unit and the browser/app are also essential.
 Current approaches relying on custom URIs can introduce user experience friction and scaling issues.

-To mitigate these challenges, Relying Parties and Wallet Instances should use the [OpenID4VP profile for the W3C Digital Credentials API] as opposed to custom URL schemes on web browsers and app platforms that support it.
+To mitigate these challenges, Relying Parties and Wallet Units should use the [OpenID4VP profile for the W3C Digital Credentials API] as opposed to custom URL schemes on web browsers and app platforms that support it.
 This profile utilizes the [W3C Digital Credentials API], a browser API which allows websites to request the presentation of digital credentials via the mobile operating system.
-The API provides several advantages to Relying Parties, Wallet Instances, and Users:
+The API provides several advantages to Relying Parties, Wallet Units, and Users:

 - **User Experience**: For Remote Same-Device flow, the presentation interface will continue in the initial context of the web browser or